 A purchase order (PO) is a legally binding document created by a buyer and presented to a seller.
 Much like your “cart” on an e-commerce site, a purchase order is essentially a list of what you want to buy.
 It lays out the order details, including quantity and types of products the buyer needs, as well as payment terms and delivery details.

 The difference between a purchase requisition and a purchase order is that the latter acts as a contract between the buyer and the seller.
 By submitting an order, the buyer is committing to purchasing goods or services for the agreed upon amount.
-Since the order is filled before the buyer receives their bill, a purchase order gives the seller insurance against non-payment.
+Because the order is filled before the buyer receives their bill, a purchase order gives the seller insurance against non-payment.

 How Does a Purchase Order Work?